-(1) This column reflects the cash fees earned by directors in 2020, including fees that were paid in the form of common stock.
-Our non-employee directors have the option of receiving between 10% and 60% of their annual retainer in the form of our common stock.
+- (1) This column reflects the cash fees earned by directors in 2021, including fees that were paid in the form of common stock.
+Our nonemployee directors have the option of receiving between 10% and 60% of their annual retainer in the form of our common stock.
 In addition to fees received, the amounts in this column include the cash equivalent of the stock received by a director making this election.
-In 2020, Ms. Lowry received 1,546 shares of stock as a portion of her annual retainer and Mr. Lucky received 910 shares of stock as a portion of his annual retainer.
-These amounts are based upon the closing stock price on the date the retainer payment is made.

-- (2) Messrs.
+In 2021, Ms. Lowry received 201 shares of stock as a portion of her annual retainer.
+These amounts are based upon the closing stock price on the date of each quarterly board meeting. - (2) Messrs.
 Favreau, Koertner, Lucky, Moore and Patterson, and Mses.
-Lowry and O'Connor were each awarded 2,233 Restricted Stock Units and Mr. Hartwick was awarded 3,350 Restricted Stock Units, on April 27, 2020.
+Lowry and O'Connor were each awarded 1,087 Restricted Stock Units and Mr. Hartwick was awarded 1,631 Restricted Stock Units, on April 22, 2021.
 The amounts in this column represent the aggregate grant date fair value of those awards in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Compensation-Stock Compensation Topic 718.
 These awards vest at the end of a one-year period.
 These amounts are based upon the closing stock price on the date of the grant for these awards and may not correspond to the actual value that may be recognized.
-Assumptions used in the calculation of these amounts are included in footnote 14 to our audited consolidated financial statements for the fiscal year ended December 31, 2020 included in our 2020 Annual Report on Form 10-K. - (3) As of December 31, 2020, Messrs.
+Assumptions used in the calculation of these amounts are included in footnote 15 to our audited consolidated financial statements for the fiscal year ended December 31, 2021 included in our 2021 Annual Report on Form 10-K (the "2021 Form 10-K"). - (3) As of December 31, 2021, Messrs.
 Favreau, Koertner, Lucky, Moore and Patterson and Mses.
-Lowry and O'Connor each held 2,233 unvested Restricted Stock Units and Mr. Hartwick held 3,350 unvested Restricted Stock Units. - (4) For the 2020 grant we decided that the average share price for the last 30 trading days of 2019 would be used to determine the number of restricted stock units awarded.
-The decision to use this average share price was due to the uncommonly low stock price experienced in March and April of 2020, which was the result of the COVID-19 pandemic. - (5) The amounts for Mr. Altenbaumer represent his retainer payment and remaining portion of his additional cash compensation associated with his compensation committee Chair payment earned prior to his resignation from the Board on April 23, 2020. - (6) Mr. Hartwick received additional cash compensation of \$37,500 as Board Chair. - (7) Mr. Lucky received additional cash compensation of \$5,000 as the Chair of the NESG Committee. - (8) Mr. Moore received additional cash compensation of \$12,500 as the Chair of the Audit Committee. - (9) Mr. Patterson received additional cash compensation of \$12,500 as the Chair of the Compensation Committee.
+Lowry and O'Connor each held 1,087 unvested Restricted Stock Units and Mr. Hartwick held 1,631 unvested Restricted Stock Units. - (4) Includes cash compensation of \$37,500 for Mr. Hartwick's service as Board Chair. - (5) Includes cash compensation of \$5,000 for Mr. Lucky's services as the Chair of the NESG Committee. - (6) Includes cash compensation of \$12,500 for Mr. Moore's service as the Chair of the Audit Committee. - (7) Includes cash compensation of \$12,500 for Mr. Patterson's service as the Chair of the Compensation Committee.